 Administration

-The Office of Student Life will manage the Renegade Student Assistance Program (also known as The Renegade Pantry) as needed in consultation with BCSGA and the BC Administration.
+The Office of Student Life will manage the Renegade Student Assistance Program (also known as The Nexus: BC’s Basic Needs Center, the Renegade Pantry) as needed in consultation with BCSGA and the BC Administration.

+The Office of Student Life may hire students and professional staff to ensure the operations of the Nexus function to the best of its ability.

 Definition

-The Renegade Student Assistance Program is a program that helps to ensure no student regardless of their race, religion, sex, gender, age, sexual orientation, or disability is without food.
+The Renegade Student Assistance Program is a program that helps to ensure no student, regardless of their race, color, religion, sex, national origin, age (40+), disability, genetic information, ancestry, gender identity, sexual orientation, marital status, or veteran status, is without food.

-The Pantry is a student assistance program that exists to help maintain the health and welfare of Bakersfield College students through organized college, community sponsorship, and donations of non-perishable food, clothing and hygiene items.
+The Nexus is a student assistance program that exists to help maintain the health and welfare of currently enrolled Bakersfield College students through organized college, community sponsorship, and donations of perishable and non-perishable foods, clothing, hygiene items, and other items essential to college students’ well-being.

+The Nexus ensures students are assisted to alleviate barriers in food security, housing security, transportation support, mental health, childcare, technology tools, and physical health and hygiene, and other referrals to community services.

 Authority